pcaston/OpenPeerPower.github.io/source/_integrations/zwave.markdown

 ## Climate

-To get your Z-Wave thermostat or HVAC unit working with Home Assistant, follow the instructions for the general [Z-Wave component](/getting-started/z-wave/).
+To get your Z-Wave thermostat or HVAC unit working with Open Peer Power, follow the instructions for the general [Z-Wave component](/getting-started/z-wave/).

 <div class='note'>